locationtech-labs/geopyspark/docs/guides/rdd.rst

 Polygonal Summary Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In additon to local and focal methods, ``TiledRasterRDD`` can also perform polygonal summary methods.
+In addition to local and focal methods, ``TiledRasterRDD`` can also perform polygonal summary methods.
 Using Shapely geometries, one can find the min, max, sum, and mean of all of the values intersected by the geometry.